 In-donor refugee costs

-In 2017, the Development Assistance Committee (DAC) agreed to clarify the reporting directives for assessing what may be included or not in ODA – and provide its members with a blueprint to use when accounting for the costs of assisting refugees in donor countries.
+The Development Assistance Committee (DAC) has clarified the reporting directives for assessing what may be included or not in ODA – and provide its members with a blueprint to use when accounting for the costs of assisting refugees in donor countries.

 Seven good practice principles for financing for refugee situations

 Refugee situations are complex, context-specific and bring together large movements of people as well as significant vulnerabilities and fragilities.
 Financing plays an important role in refugee responses, but is not yet fit-for-purpose to respond to the challenges and opportunities that patterns of displacement present.
 The OECD paper on Financing for Refugee Situations proposes seven good practice principles for adapting financing to the reality of refugee situations, based on global trends and case studies in Central African Republic, Colombia, Lebanon and Uganda: